Skip to content

 What is The Open Championship playoff format?

-The players that finish in a tie for the lead after 72 holes of stroke play usually head back onto the course to play a four-hole aggregate playoff.
-But, if required, it will be different in 2025.
+The players that finish in a tie for the lead after 72 holes of stroke play head back onto the course to play a four-hole aggregate playoff.
+This will be the case if extra holes are required for this year’s tournament at Royal Birkdale, with the championship returning to Southport for the first time since 2017 and Jordan Spieth’s victory.

-There will be a three-hole playoff using holes 1, 13 and 18.
+While extra holes weren’t needed due to Scottie Scheffler’s dominant victory, a three-hole playoff using holes 1, 13 and 18 would’ve occurred.
 If still tied, the 18th hole will be played until a winner emerges.
 The aggregate total depends on which venue hosts The Open.
 The R&A has previously outlined three-hole formats for Portrush and Royal St. George’s due to the routing of each course.

 open championship playoff format